hectorlil48/landing-page/README.md

 # landing-page

-Landing page the odin project
+Will be creating a landing page using flexbox and all the styles I have learned up to this point.